Hampton-Preston House – Columbia, South Carolina

-The Hampton Preston House, located at 1615 Blanding Street in Columbia, was built in 1818 by local merchant Ainsley Hall.
+The Hampton Preston House, in Columbia, was built in 1818 for local merchant Ainsley Hall.
 Hall soon sold the house to the first Wade Hampton, grandfather of noted Civil War general and South Carolinia a governor Wade Hampton.
 Hampton’s third wife, Mary Cantey, filled the property with extravagant gardens that consumed an entire block.
 After Hampton’s death, the house passed to his daughter, Caroline Preston.
-She and her husband John doubled its size.
+She and her husband John, a state senator, doubled its size.

-Local lore has it that when Sherman made his devastating march through Columbia, burning most of the city to the ground, this house was spared due to a clever and quick-thinking nun.
-Sister Bapista Lynch implored Sherman to spare the house so that she could use it as a convent, and he did.
+Local lore has it that when Sherman made his devastating march through Columbia, burning most of the city to the ground, this house was spared due to a clever and quick-thinking nun: Sister Bapista Lynch implored Sherman to spare the house so that she could use it as a convent, and he did.
 The Ursuline Convent purchased the house in 1887.

 The house was eventually sold and passed between several educational institutions.
 The gardens were bulldozed in 1947, and much of the land was sold off for development.
-The Hampton Preston House was refurbished in 1970 and is now the centerpiece of the Midlands Tricentennial Exposition Center.
+The Hampton-Preston House was refurbished in 1970 and became the centerpiece of the Midlands Tricentennial Exposition Center.
 A restoration effort to return the gardens to their former glory began in 2012.

 The Hampton-Preston House is listed in the National Register, which says the following:

 The Hampton-Preston House is a handsome city mansion that was built in 1818 by Ainsley Hall, a Columbia merchant.
 Robert Yates was the contractor and Zachariah Philips served in the capacity of architect.
 Hall sold the house to the first Wade Hampton, fighter in the American Revolution and general in the War of 1812, planter, businessman, developer of the American West.
 His son, Wade Hampton II, lived in the house as did Wade Hampton III, the Civil War general, and state governor.